California genocide: Response following statehood

-Following the American Conquest of California from Mexico, and the influx of settlers due to the California Gold Rush in 1849, California state and federal authorities incited, aided, and financed the violence against the Native Americans.
+Following the American Conquest of California from Mexico, the influx of American settlers due to the California Gold Rush in 1849, and the statehood of California in 1850, state and federal authorities incited, aided, and financed the violence against the American Indians.
 The California Natives were also sometimes contemptuously referred to as "Diggers", for their practice of digging up roots to eat.
-On January 6, 1851, at his State of the State address to the California Senate, 1st Governor Peter Burnett said: "That a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected.
+On January 6, 1851, at his State of the State address to the California Senate, 1st Governor of California, Peter Burnett said: "That a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected.
 While we cannot anticipate this result but with painful regret, the inevitable destiny of the race is beyond the power or wisdom of man to avert."
-During the California genocide, reports of the decimation of Native Americans in California were made to the rest of the United States and internationally.
+During the California genocide, reports of the decimation of American Indians in California were made to the rest of the United States and internationally.

 The California Act for the Government and Protection of Indians was enacted in 1850 (amended 1860, repealed 1863).
-This law provided for "apprenticing" or indenturing Indian children to Whites, and also punished "vagrant" Indians by "hiring" them out to the highest bidder at a public auction if the Indian could not provide sufficient bond or bail.
+This law provided for "apprenticing" or indenturing Indian children to white settlers, and also punished "vagrant" Indians by "hiring" them out to the highest bidder at a public auction if the Indian could not provide sufficient bond or bail.
 This legalized a form of slavery in California.
 White settlers took 10,000 to 27,000 California Native Americans as forced laborers, including 4,000 to 7,000 children.

 A notable early eyewitness testimony and account: "The Indians of California" (1864) is from John Ross Browne, Customs official and Inspector of Indian Affairs on the Pacific Coast.
 He systematically described the fraud, corruption, land theft, slavery, rape, and massacre perpetrated on a substantial portion of the aboriginal population.
 This was confirmed by a contemporary, Superintendent Dorcas J. Spencer.